 - Creativity: People with ADHD tend to do well in jobs where they can be creative and use their imagination, as opposed to jobs where they are doing the same, boring tasks over and over again.
 This may explain why so many artists and performers report having ADHD...

-If you believe that you, then start by seeing your family physician.
-Your doctor can help make sure that there aren't any medical problems (such as low iron or hormone imbalances) that might be contributing to your problems.
+Are you wondering if you might have ADHD?
+If so, then start by seeing your family physician, who can help make sure that there aren't any medical problems (such as low iron, hormone imbalances, sleep problems) that might be contributing to the troubles with attention.
 The doctor might suggest more specialized mental health services or professionals such as a psychologist or psychiatrist.

-If you are concerned that your loved one may have ADHD, then recommending that they seek help might be a sensitive topic. it is probably not best to start by telling them that you think that they have ADHD and that they should see their doctor.
+Are you wondering about a loved one having ADHD, such as a spouse or partner?
+If so, then recommending that they seek help might be a sensitive topic.
+It is probably not best to start by telling them that you think that they have ADHD and that they should see their doctor.
 Start first by ensuring that you have a good relationship and connection built up with them.
-Spend 1:1 time with them.
+Ensure you are spending 1:1 time with them.
 Ask general questions to see if they agree or not that they may have a problem, e.g. "I notice that its been hard for you to keep a stable job / relationship...
-I wonder if its because its really hard to focus on things?
+I wonder if its because it's really hard to focus on things?
 Do you think that you have problems focusing, when things aren't exciting enough?"
+"I've been worried about you and see that you have all this potential.
+I was reading something and wonder if this might explain why it's been challenging for you to reach your full potential."
+And then give them some information about ADHD...
 If they agree, then offer to accompany them to their doctor's appointment.

-When strategies alone are not enough, then medications can be helpful.
+When strategies alone are not enough, then prescription medications may be helpful such as:

-- Stimulant medications (which stimulate the focus and impulse control centres of the brain) such as Methylphenidate (Ritalin ® regular, Ritalin SR ®, or Concerta ® and Dextroamphetamine (Dexedrine ® , or Adderall XR ®)
+- Stimulant medications such as Methylphenidate (Ritalin ® regular, Ritalin SR ®, or Concerta ® and Dextroamphetamine (Dexedrine ® , or Adderall XR ®).

 - Non-stimulant medications such as Buproprion (Welbutrin SR ®) and Atomoxetine (Strattera ®)